nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Structure of the Person Model Component](images/PersonModelClassDiagram.png)

-Figure x.
-Class diagram showing the structure of `Person` sub-component

 Given below is the class diagram showing the details of the `SalesRecordEntry` model:

 ![Structure of the SalesRecordEntry sub-component](images/SalesRecordEntryModelClassDiagram.png)